Skip to main content

 What to have ready, what to show, what to say, and what NOT to sign when the insurance adjuster inspects your property damage.

-The 72-hour waiting period in business income coverage can cost thousands in uninsured losses.
-Learn how it works, when it applies, and how to reduce or eliminate it.
+The 72-hour waiting period in business income coverage can cost thousands.
+How it works, when it applies, and how to reduce or eliminate it in California.

-Commercial vacancy clauses impose severe coverage penalties when buildings fall below 31% occupancy for 60+ days.
-Learn the rules, exceptions, and how to protect your claim.
+Commercial vacancy clauses impose severe penalties when buildings fall below 31% occupancy for 60+ days.
+The rules, exceptions, and how to protect your claim.

-Many business owners in non-flood-zone areas skip flood insurance entirely.
-When surface water enters during heavy rain, the commercial property policy excludes it.
-Learn how the flood exclusion works, why it catches businesses off guard, and how to close the gap.
+Many businesses in non-flood zones skip flood insurance.
+When surface water enters during heavy rain, the commercial policy excludes it.
+How to close the gap.

 The Insurance Claims Process Step by Step